Chhoungchhav/Bookstore-Management-System/README.md

     protected static boolean addCustomer(int tmpCutomerID, String name, String phoneNumber){

 We use protected for this 2 methods because we only want those methods to be called from class in the same package or subclass, and prevent it from being called from outside classes.
+We use it on addcustomer because the operation super class which it allow the subclass can able to access it as well

 ### Abstraction